IV (Ton Steine Scherben album)

 IV is a double album released by Ton Steine Scherben.
 Because of the black album cover, it is also referred to as die Schwarze ("the black one").
-It is a collection of various influences from folk to punk and marks a departure from the band's earlier work, even though it continues the change that began with the previous album Wenn die Nacht am tiefsten….
-Anarchist slogans such as "destroy what destroys you" or "no power for nobody" are no longer prevalent, although some of the songs were political, such as Der Turm stürzt ein ("the tower is collapsing").
+It is a collection of various influences from folk to punk and marks a departure from the band's earlier work, even though it continues the change that began with the previous album Wenn die Nacht am tiefsten....
+Anarchist slogans such as "destroy what destroys you" or "no power for nobody" are no longer prevalent, although some of the songs are political, such as "Der Turm stürzt ein" ("The tower is collapsing").

 Tarot Cards

-All the songs on the album aside from Morgenlicht were composed with the aid of Tarot cards from the Major Arcana.
+All the songs on the album aside from "Morgenlicht" were composed with the aid of Tarot cards from the Major Arcana.
 The so-called "Tarot secret" was not revealed until years after Rio Reiser's death, as it was worried that the magic of the innovative and sometimes very different texts would be lost.
 Most of the text is composed of images and metaphors; very little is unambiguous.
 After all the living participants in the process agreed, the following list of tarot cards was offered from the year 1980: